-Music Practice - BTEC
+Music Practice (BTEC)

 The Pearson BTEC Music Practice course covers three components over Year 10 and 11.
 The course focuses on a variety of musical genres and the stylistic features they include.
-Pupils will need to be able to compose and perform in these styles.
+Students will need to be able to compose and perform in these styles.
 Furthermore, the course looks into musician development and how instrumental/vocal skills are developed through a variety of practices.
 Finally, the course assesses pupil's ability to respond to a set brief based on the Music Industry.
-There is no end-ofcourse examination in BTEC Music - pupils are assessed through two internally-assessed assignments and one externallyassessed brief.
+There is no end-of-course examination in BTEC Music - students are assessed through two internally-assessed assignments and one externally-assessed brief.

-Miss Hill

-Head of Music
+Miss Hill Head of Music keely.hill@consilium-at.com

-keely.hill@consilium-at.com

-BTEC Music Practice
+BTEC Music Practice Exam Body: Pearson Course Outline